LenWanja/alx-low_level_programming/0x0B-malloc_free/README.md

 Task 2 - Write a function that concatenates two strings.
 Task 3 - Write a function that returns a pointer to a 2 dimensional array of integers.
 Task 4 -  Write a function that returns a pointer to a 2 dimensional array of integers.
-Task 5 -
+Task 5 - Write a function that concatenates all the arguments of your program.
-Task 6 -
+Task 6 - Write a function that splits a string into words.
-Task
-T